 DisArt kicks off My Dearest Friends Project

-DisArt kicks off My Dearest Friends Project, archiving stories of Disability culture as the global Disabled community is deemed disposable.
+DisArt kicks off My Dearest Friends Project, archiving stories of disability culture as the global disability community is deemed disposable.

-The project features candid illustrations by artist Oaklee Thiele paired with audio recordings and interviews to capture, archive and share stories submitted by the Disabled community living through the COVID-19 pandemic.
+The project features candid illustrations by artist Oaklee Thiele paired with audio recordings and interviews to capture, archive and share stories submitted by the disability community living through the COVID-19 pandemic.